-- 25. All students and staff undertaking research are required in the course of their studies or career to have undertaken appropriate training or to have had significant relevant experience before embarking on an evaluation of the ethical implications of their research or other aspects of this Policy.
+- 27. All students and staff undertaking research are required in the course of their studies or career to have undertaken appropriate training or to have had significant relevant experience before embarking on an evaluation of the ethical implications of their research or other aspects of this Policy.
 Students and staff must responsibly consider whether their training or experience sufficiently qualifies them to evaluate the ethical implications of their research.
 If not, they should in the first instance seek appropriate advice from within their department or centre and/ or from colleagues within their discipline with specific expertise in relation to research ethics.
-Thereafter, in the event of any remaining uncertainty as to the propriety of their research, they are required to submit their research plans to the Research Ethics Committee. - 26.
+Thereafter, in the event of any remaining uncertainty as to the propriety of their research, they are required to submit their research plans to the Research Ethics Committee. - 28.
 This policy should be formally incorporated into any undergraduate/postgraduate training programme/ documentation offered at departmental level.
 All degree programmes (undergraduate, Master's and research degrees) must incorporate at least one lecture, seminar or support session that covers research ethics.
 All students undertaking research for a dissertation or thesis should have access through their supervisor to appropriate advice and support in relation to research ethics.
-For further information on training please contact research.ethics@lse.ac.uk. - 27.
-All academic members of the Research Ethics Committee are required to have undertaken appropriate training and/or to have had significant relevant experience before taking up their responsibilities on the Committee. - 28.
+For further information on training please contact research.ethics@lse.ac.uk.
+Students should also refer to the training available via LSE LIFE and the PhD Academy. - 29.
+All academic members of the Research Ethics Committee are required to have undertaken appropriate training and/or to have had significant relevant experience before taking up their responsibilities on the Committee. - 30.
 Members of the Policy Team of the Research Division, the Director of the Research Division and the Deputy Director of the Research Division, or any other member of the School's administration, are required satisfactorily to have undertaken suitable training or to have had significant relevant experience before providing advice on the implementation of this Policy.